Dr Michele Allan

 Established in 1989, Charles Sturt University (CSU) is Australia’s largest regional university.
 The University traces its roots to the formation of the Bathurst Experimental Farm and Wagga Wagga Experimental Farm in the 1890s.
 In one form or another, research, innovation and education has been integral to CSU’s character and mission for more than a century.

 CSU’s multi-campus and multi-modal model has enabled a wide range of communities to have local access to higher education, and to grow their supply of professionals for industry.
 The University has nine campuses located at Albury-Wodonga, Bathurst, Canberra, Dubbo, Goulburn, Orange, Parramatta, Port Macquarie and Wagga Wagga.
-CSU Study Centres are located at Sydney and Melbourne, and the Australian Graduate School of Policing and Security is located at Manly.
+CSU Study Centres are located at Sydney, Brisbane and Melbourne, and the Australian Graduate School of Policing and Security is located at Manly.

 CSU’s commitment to the development and sustainability of rural and regional Australia is informed by the unique research focus undertaken, and the partnerships the University has formed with each of its campus’ local communities, local industry and with the broader regions it serves.